Categorical Nonstandard Analysis: Introduction

 \section{Introduction}

-Non-standard Analysis (\cite{Rob}) and Elementary Theory of the Category of Sets (\cite{ETCS}) are two of the great inventions in so-called ``foundation of mathematics''.
-Both of them have given productive viewpoints to organize many kinds of topics in mathematics or related fields.
-However, integration of two theories still seems to be developed.
-In the present paper, we propose a new framework for Non-standard Analysis in terms of Elementary Theory of the Category of Sets, in the line of pioneering work of Kock-Mikkelsen (\cite{K-M}).
+Nonstandard analysis and category theory are two of the great inventions in foundation (or organization) of mathematics .
+Both of them have provided productive viewpoints to organize many kinds of topics in mathematics or related fields \cite{Rob, Mac}.
+On the other hand, unification of two theories still seems to be developed, although there are some pioneering works such as \cite{K-M}.

-First we introduce the notion of duplicated category of sets.
-This notion is nothing but a categorical counterpart of ``transfer principle'' and ``standardization principle'' (\cite{Rob}, \cite{Nel}).
-Then we proceed to the ``compactness'' axiom, which is a version of ``concurrence''(\cite{Rob}) or ``idealization principle''(\cite{Nel}).
-In the last section, we construct a duplicated category of sets which satisfies the compactness axiom, assuming ZFC.